nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

 ---

 01. A computer hardware is a bare machine with no intelligence of its own.
-An operating system like UNIX is a special software which provides the computer with basic intelligence in the form of services.
+An operating system like UNIX is a special system software which provides the computer with basic intelligence in the form of services.

     A few examples of services for programs include scheduling CPU time, allocating memory, accessing hardware devices like disks for reading and writing files etc.

-    A few examples of services for users include file management (copying and deleting files, creating directories), determining other users working in the network, sending mail messages etc.
+    A few examples of services for users include file management (copying and deleting files, creating directories), determining other users currently logged-in into the system, sending mail messages etc.

 ##